SlamZDank/SlamZDank/README.md

 - 📫 How to reach me (look behind you)

-- Will change this README.md to a more advanced one (soonish)
+- Will change this README.md to a more advanced one (Really soonish)

 <!---
 Removing this cringe!